Gregory-hub/Gregory-hub/README.md

 - [Blog project](https://github.com/Gregory-hub/blog_project_upgraded)

-  A site for writting and reading blogs.
-Developed by a team with a web designer _(made with Python and Django framework)_
+  A site for writing and reading blogs.
+Developed in a team with a web designer _(made with Python and Django framework)_

 - [University schedule bot](https://github.com/Gregory-hub/UniversityScheduleBot)